 While we intend to distribute any income and capital gains in the manner necessary to minimize imposition of the 4% U.S. federal excise tax, sufficient amounts of our taxable income and capital gains may not be distributed to avoid entirely the imposition of the tax.
 In that event, we will be liable for the tax only on the amount by which we do not meet the foregoing distribution requirement.
 For the calendar year ended December 31, 2016, the Company did not distribute at least 98% of its ordinary income and 98.2% of its capital gains.
-Accordingly, with respect to the calendar year ended December 31, 2016, a provision was recorded for federal excise taxes of \$0.3 million.
-There was no provision for federal excise tax for 2015 accrued at December 31, 2015.
+Accordingly, with respect to the calendar year ended December 31, 2016, an excise tax expense of \$0.3 million was recorded.